Experience the Magic of Barcelona: Uncover its Hidden Gems

 Cuitat Vella

-Also known as the old city, Cuitat Vella encompasses Barcelona’s oldest neighborhoods, which are the Gothic Quarter, El Raval, Port Vell, and Barceloneta.
+Also known as the old city, Cuitat Vella encompasses Barcelona’s oldest neighborhoods: the Gothic Quarter, El Raval, Port Vell, and Barceloneta.

 La Rambla